ChamMan3/LChamley/README.md

 Since graduating my pursuit of knowledge hasn't stopped!
 I learned AWS and used it to deploy my first Flatiron School project (Lukon Drink Finder), I have been updating previous projects to maintain function and to add new features, and I have joined a ruby on rails startup group.

-Languages: JavaScript, HTML5, CSS3, Tailwind, React, Ruby on Rails, SQL (PostgreSQL, Sqlite3, MySQL)
+Languages: JavaScript, HTML5, CSS3, Tailwind, React, Ruby on Rails, SQL, Python(PostgreSQL, Sqlite3, MySQL)

 Tools: AWS, Heroku, Postman, Whimsical